dotelpenguin/enigma-touch-museum/README.md

 ### Messages Not Encoding

+1. Verify Enigma touch is using the proper logging method.
+(Line returns enabled, either 4,5 mode)
 1. Enable debug mode (`--debug` or menu option 6)
 2. Check serial communication in debug panel
 3. Verify device is in encode mode